Dog Only Drinking Water and Not Eating (Here’s Why)

 Your vet may perform bloodwork, X-rays, or an ultrasound to uncover the root cause and begin treatment right away.

-Read more: Why is my dog nudging his food bowl and not eating?
-(Here’s why)
+Read more: Dog shaking and not eating (Here’s why)

 Key Takeaway